-What is the origin of Montessori education?
+What is the origin of the Montessori method of education?

 Montessori education was founded in 1907 by Dr. Maria Montessori.
 Dr. Montessori based her educational methods on scientific observation of children’s learning processes.
 Guided by her discovery that children teach themselves, Dr. Montessori designed a “prepared environment” in which children could freely choose from a number of developmentally appropriate activities.
 Now, nearly a century after Maria Montessori’s first casa dei bambini (“children’s house”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.

-I thought Montessori children play all day.
 How do Montessori students learn?

 When was Fort Collins Montessori School (FCMS) founded?